mistu01/mffmv11/README.md

 ```
 - After renaming, either copy them direct to `MFFM` folder or make a `zip archive` following this naming pattern, '`Serif-YourFontName.zip`' eg `Serif-SourceSerif.zip` and as usual copy the archive to `MFFM` folder.
 - Lastly, however you place your files in `MFFM` folder, if the naming patterns are followed it will be installed once you flash your original font module.
-# Magisk Hide / Zygisk Denylist Hidden App Crash
-- **With the latest changes modules can be used without any major issue, yet if you find any issues, report in the group.**

 # GApps Font
 - If your MFFM template powered modules stop working in Google Apps or do not change at all, use the module action button in Magisk, KernelSU/KernelSU Next, or APatch Manager.
 The action disables the Google Fonts provider, clears Google font caches, and restarts Gboard.
 No reboot is needed for the action path; force close any Google app if it still has old font cache.